Rosiak/esphome-tesla-ble/README.md

 ## Usage

 For an example ESPHome dashboard, see [`tesla-ble-example.yml`](./tesla-ble.example.yml).
-This includes an example of how to use km instead of miles.
 There are several key parameters that determine the polling activity as follows:

 - **update_interval**: This is the base polling rate. **No other polls can happen faster than this even if you configure them shorter.** The VCSEC system is polled at this rate and does not wake the car.
 [Default 10s]
 - **post_wake_poll_time**: If the vehicle wakes up, it will be detected and the vehicle polled for data for at least this time [Default 300s]